SDKs

 import com.gaas.sdk.*;

-try (GaaSClient client = new GaaSClient("https://api.gaas.to", "your_key")) {
+try (GaaSClient client = new GaaSClient("https://api.gaas.is", "your_key")) {

 IntentDeclaration intent = IntentBuilder.create()